JujuAdams/Scribble/latest/scribble-methods.md

 Sets the colour, alpha, and offset for a procedural MSDF shadow.
 Setting the alpha to `0` will prevent the shadow from being drawn at all.
 If you find that your shadow(s) are being clipped or cut off when using large offset values, [regenerate your MSDF fonts](msdf-fonts) using a larger `pxrange`.

+?> This method will only affect [MSDF fonts](msdf-fonts).
+If you'd like to add shadows to standard fonts or spritefonts, you may want to consider [baking this effect]().

 &nbsp;

 ## `.msdf_border(colour, thickness)`